Healthy Homes Assessment Aro Valley

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
-Landlords must make sure that their Aro Valley rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals are required to be fully in compliance by July 1st 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords are now required to ensure their Aro Valley rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rental properties are required to be completely certified by 1 July 2024.

 The areas covered by the Healthy Homes Standards are:

-We will evaluate your rental property to check whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we will advise you or your property manager of any tasks which requirements to be completed, and provide an evaluation report with all the information required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess the rental property you have in order to determine if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we will advise you or your property manager of any tasks that needs to be completed and provide an assessment report that includes all the information required for your Tenancy Agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and landlords who are not in compliance could face fines of as much as $7,200 and additional healthy homes connected fines.
+Failure to meet the obligations of the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord who is found to be not complying may be liable for up to $7200 plus any additional healthier homes associated fines.

-Our company is completely independent assessors of rental property, and are fully qualified to assess each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties, and are fully qualified to assess each of Healthy Homes and Homefit.

 Call Now (04) 280 6779